kwokcb/materialxMaterials/README.md

 <h3>Results</h3>

-The following are some samples which have been rendered using the `MaterialXViewer` utility which is part of the MaterialX binary distribution.
+The following are some samples which have been rendered using the `MaterialXView` utility which is part of the MaterialX binary distribution.

 Details about some examples can be found in the <a href="https://kwokcb.github.io/materialxMaterials/examples/index.html">Examples pages</a>